-The JL-2 (CSS-NX-14), also known as the Ju Lang-2 or Giant Wave-2, is a Chinese intercontinental-range, submarine-launched, three-stage solid propellant ballistic missile.
-It is believed to have been developed jointly with the DF-31 land-based ICBM beginning in 1970.
-As of 2016, China deploys four Jin-class nuclear ballistic missile submarines each armed with 12 JL-2 ICBMs.
-Chinese plans call for the production of a total of 12 Jin-class submarines.1 These systems have replaced the aging JL-1 (CSS-N-3) missiles aboard the Xia-class Type 092 submarine, which is now likely out of service completely.
+The JL-2 (Ju Lang-2, CSS-NX-14) is a Chinese intercontinental-range submarine-launched ballistic missile.
+China likely developed the SLBM jointly with the DF-31 land-based ICBM beginning in 1970.
+As of 2016, China deploys four Jin-class nuclear ballistic missile submarines each armed with 12 Ju Lang-2 SLBMs.
+Chinese plans call for the production of a total of 12 Jin-class submarines.1 These systems have replaced the JL-1 (CSS-N-3) missiles aboard the Xia-class Type 092 submarine, which is no longer in service.

-The JL-2 underwent testing in 1983, but both the JL-2 and DF-23 were redesigned in 1985 following a change in program requirements to account for advancements in PRC warhead miniaturization technology.4 The JL-2 was installed on the Golf-class Type 031 submarine for testing and the first test launch occurred in 2002, with subsequent launches reported in 2003, 2004, 2005, 2012, and 2015.
-The JL-2 reportedly entered service in 2015.
-As of 2016, the PLA has 48 launchers and warheads.5
+China first installed the Ju Lang-2 on the Golf-class Type 031 submarine for testing and its first test launch took place in 2002, with subsequent launches reported in 2003, 2004, 2005, 2012, and 2015.
+The missile likely entered service in 2015.
+As of 2019, the PLA Navy has 48 JL-2 launchers across four submarines, with an additional two submarines under construction.5

 - Department of Defense, “Annual Report to Congress: Military and Security Developments Involving the People’s Republic of China 2016,” April 2016, http://www.defense.gov/Portals/1/Documents/pubs/2016%20China%20Military%20Power%20Report.pdf

 - “JL-2,” in IHS Jane’s Weapons: Strategic 2015-2016, ed.
 James C. O’Halloran (United Kingdom: IHS, 2015), 25-26.